tjohnson314/sql-docs/docs/sql-server/azure-arc/troubleshoot-extension.md

 ## Identify unhealthy extensions

 This query returns instances of SQL Server on servers with extensions installed, but not healthy.
-The dates are hard-coded into the query.
-It returns resources where the extension status is unhealthy, or the extension last upload time isn't in May 2024 (`2024/05`) or June 2024 (`2024/06`).
-Replace those dates for your resources.

 ```kusto
 resources